princebillygk/myblogs/_notes/kotlin-learning.markdown

 val name = person!!.readdy {"$firstname $lastName"}
 ```

-<div class="info">Sometime you can use it to make the linter and compiler happy when you are sure that the value is not null but the program doesn't know.</div>
+<div class="info">Sometime you can use null assertion operator to make the linter and compiler happy when you are sure that the value is not null but the program doesn't know.</div>

 <br><br><br>